Niagara Amusement Park & Splash World: Splash World attractions

-Unopened attractions
+Attractions out of operation

-Niagara Amusement Park & Splash World owns a large collection of attractions that are in varying states of construction or storage.
-Listed below are rides that have not been opened to the public since the park reopened.
-The reopening timeline for all rides listed is vague and unclear.
-The Comet, a kiddie coaster named Miner Mike, and a drop tower named Strike-U-Up were briefly in storage at the park as well, but have since been removed and were never constructed.
+Niagara Amusement Park & Splash World owned a large collection of attractions that were in varying states of construction or storage.
+Listed below are rides which were out of operation at the time of the park's closure.
+Most of these attractions were relocated from other parks, but never opened to the public at Niagara Amusement Park & Splash World following the park's 2021 reopening.
+The Comet and a drop tower named Strike-U-Up were briefly in storage at the park as well, but have since been removed and were never constructed.
+Additionally, a kiddie coaster named Miner Mike was briefly set up on the property, but it never opened to the public, and it was eventually removed.